 Any projected increases in prevalence and burden are likely to impact the sustainability of services in the future.
 However, these projected increases are not inevitable.
-We need to continue to invest in prevention at all levels, through smoking cessation policies and services which play a major part in the primary prevention of lung cancer.
+We need to continue to invest in prevention at all levels and continue to tackle inequalities in the update of screening services in Scotland.